zawadtanzim/MovieMate/README.md

 MovieMate is a movie app built with React, designed as a learning project to explore React fundamentals, working with APIs, and JavaScript.
 The app allows users to browse movies, view details, and manage a list of favorites.

+App is deployed and available for anyone to test.
+You can try it here: https://leafy-otter-44c2ee.netlify.app/

 ## Features
 - Browse a list of movies fetched from an external API
 - View movie details in a card layout